 Working as a corporate photographer has tighter deadlines than other types of photography.
 Therefore, you need to arrive for events before everyone else.
 By so doing, you plan your most great shots.
 You need to mark places where you intend to stand and get your best shots.

-When it finally comes to taking the shots, focus your attention to the significant players.
-Also, avoid diverting the attention to yourself.
+When it finally comes to taking the shots, focus your attention on the significant players.
+Also, avoid diverting attention to yourself.
 Your shots should be swift.

 Finally, take pictures that are valuable to the company.
 Getting the correct shot at the right time shows that you are a pro at what you do.
 Your client would regard you highly if you submitted pictures of major players at an event and corporate executives than pictures of spouses having a good time.